 - 2 cups old fashioned rolled oatmeal

 - 1 cup walnuts chopped

 - 1/2 cup wheat germ

 - 1 tablespoon flax seed optional

 - 1 1/2 cups dried apple finely diced, divided

 - 2 tablespoons canola or vegetable oil

-- In a small saucepan combine the almond butter, honey, brown sugar, maple syrup, canola oil and apple pie spice.
-Heat to boiling and cook, stirring for about 1 minute until everything is combined.
+- In a small saucepan combine the almond butter, honey, brown sugar, canola oil and cinnamon.
+Heat just to boiling and cook, stirring constantly for about 1 minute until the brown sugar has dissolved.
 Remove from heat and stir in the vanilla.